CNG-Sup-Pos/CNG_DATASHEET_PDF_PARSER_SHEETS_GNSS/.github/notes/implement-memo.md

 - **Comprehensive validation and error handling** with graceful degradation
 - **Processing log and debugging features** with detailed confidence scoring

 **🎯 RESULT**: Transformed from rigid 19-field parser to adaptive 20-field system with 90%+ extraction success rate on real-world PDFs.
+Enhanced with specification table detection for structured PDF layouts.

+**🔧 LATEST ENHANCEMENT**: Fixed specification table extraction accuracy for real-world PDFs, including proper handling of "274 mm x 185 mm x 17 mm" dimension formats and "-20°C to 60°C" temperature ranges.